Arjun-15-cse/Ex.No.4/README.md

 # AIM

-To design and evaluate prompts using different advanced prompt engineering patterns such as Zero-shot Prompting, Few-shot Prompting, Chain-of-Thought, Persona Pattern, Reverse Prompting, Graph Prompting, and Active Prompting, and compare their effectiveness using a rubric-based evaluation method.
+To implement and evaluate different prompt engineering patterns — Zero-shot Prompting, Few-shot Prompting, Chain-of-Thought, Persona Pattern, Reverse Prompting, Graph Prompting, and Active Prompting — using an engineering case study and compare their performance based on reasoning, correctness, and token usage.

 ---

-# USE CASE
+# CASE STUDY

-## AI-Powered Smart Manufacturing and Predictive Maintenance
+## Smart Irrigation System

-The manufacturing industry wants to reduce manual monitoring and improve production efficiency using IoT devices and embedded controllers.
+A smart irrigation system uses IoT sensors and AI to monitor soil and environmental conditions and automatically control water supply to crops.

-The proposed system monitors:
+The system collects:

-- Machine temperature
-- Vibration
+- Soil moisture
-- Energy consumption
+- Temperature
-- Production rate
+- Humidity
-- Machine operating hours
+- Rainfall
-- Equipment status
+- Water availability

-The system uses sensor data to identify abnormal machine behavior and predict possible equipment failures.
+The AI system analyzes the sensor data and determines whether irrigation is required.

-## Main Objectives

-- Improve production efficiency by **30%**.
-- Minimize machinery downtime using predictive maintenance.
-- Enable real-time monitoring and remote control.
-- Reduce energy consumption through process optimization.
-- Detect machine faults at an early stage.

----

-# PROCEDURE

-1. Define the manufacturing use case.
-2. Select the AI task for prompt generation.
-3. Apply different prompt engineering patterns.
-4. Generate responses using AI tools.
-5. Compare the generated outputs.
-6. Evaluate the outputs using a rubric.
-7. Identify the most effective prompting technique.
+### Objective

+The main goal is to provide the required amount of water to crops while reducing water wastage and improving irrigation efficiency.

 ---